-Preliminary Indications, Oral Hearings and Substantive Determinations
+Applications Received, Preliminary Indications, Oral Hearings and Substantive Determinations

-During this reporting period there was one preliminary indication issued and one oral hearing was held.
-At 31 March 2023 there are currently two cases outstanding.
+During this reporting period there was one application received and processed through the Sentence Review Commissioners' system.
+A preliminary indication was given, followed by an oral hearing and a Substantive Determination.
+At 31 March 2025 there are currently no cases outstanding.